If You Were a Product, What Would Be Your Star Ranking??

 - Be such an asset to your employer that you would be extremely difficult or impossible to replace.

-If a potential hiring manager looked at reviews rather than resumes, how many stars would you have today?
+If a potential hiring manager looked at ranking and reviews rather than resumes, how many stars would you have today?